Imanol Alguacil: Coaching career

 On 26 July 2011, Alguacil returned to his first club Real Sociedad, being appointed manager of the youth setup.
-On 17 June 2013 he was named reserve team coach Asier Santana's assistant, and was also in charge of the main squad along with Santana in November 2014 after Jagoba Arrasate's dismissal.
+On 17 June 2013 he was named reserve team coach Asier Santana's assistant, and was also in charge of the main squad along with Santana in November 2014 following Jagoba Arrasate's dismissal.

-After the arrival of David Moyes in November 2014, Alguacil was included in the first team staff, but he was appointed manager of the B side late in that month.
+After the arrival of David Moyes in November 2014, Alguacil was included in the first team staff, but he was appointed manager of the B side later that month.
 On 19 March 2018, he replaced the fired Eusebio Sacristán at the helm of the main squad until the end of the season.

 In the summer of 2018, Alguacil returned to the reserves and Asier Garitano took over the senior role, but in December of the same year the latter was dismissed following a poor sequence of results and the former again became the first team coach.
 Following a strong start to the 2019–20 campaign, he was given a one-year contract extension.

-Alguacil led Real to their first trophy since 1987 on 3 April 2021, with a 1–0 victory against Basque rivals Athletic Bilbao in the 2020 Copa del Rey Final (postponed due to the COVID-19 pandemic).
-In the post-match press conference he celebrated by putting on a team jersey and scarf and chanting in joy.
+Alguacil led Real to their first trophy since 1987 on 3 April 2021, with a 1–0 victory against Basque rivals Athletic Bilbao in the 2020 Copa del Rey final (postponed due to the COVID-19 pandemic).
+In the post-match press conference, he celebrated by putting on a team jersey and scarf and chanting in joy.

+On 14 November 2022, Alguacil extended his contract to 2025.
+The following 17 January, with a 1–0 home win over Mallorca in the last 16 of the cup, he reached 100 victories for Real in 205 games; a club record nine-match winning streak ended in the next round with a 1–0 loss at Barcelona.
+With a fourth-place finish, he secured a fourth consecutive European season, and the side's first in the UEFA Champions League for a decade.

+On 24 April 2025, Alguacil announced that he would leave the Anoeta Stadium at the end of the season.
+On 3 July, he was appointed at Saudi Pro League's Al Shabab FC.